SystemStrategy/Ethereum-Breaker/README.md

-# Electrum_Breaker
+# Eth_Breaker
-Electrum PrivKey brute force tool
+Ethereum PrivKey brute force tool

 This tool uses a partially correct private key and a correct address Please ensure that your computer is not connected to the internet while running attempting to run this if you have a high value.